 Your ability to navigate your computer matters more than just about anything.
 You won’t get very far if you can’t get a grip on the design philosophy of your computer.
 Macs have dominated this space with intuitive design both inside and out.
 They’ve become known as the “creative person’s computer” in part for this reason.
 The applications of the MacBook touchpad alone make navigation and precision control incredibly simple.
 In Logic Pro, for instance, the touchpad acts as a multi-purpose mixing board, and it feels great.

-Not to be shorted, the latest versions of Windows have gotten a lot sleeker and more user-friendly, especially for artists.
+Not to be outdone, the latest versions of Windows have become much sleeker and more user-friendly, especially for artists.
 The latest Windows 10 version takes several cues from macOS X, adding Nearby Sharing, virtual desktops, and an improved Start menu.

 Cost

-Macs cost more, sometimes by a lot.
+Macs cost more, sometimes by a significant amount.
 This is partially due to fantastic branding by Apple, which drives up demand regardless of the product itself.
-But the product usually backs up the price.
-Macs run well, crash infrequently, offer a lot of power out of the gate, feature an intuitive interface and design, and live a long time.
+But the product usually justifies the price.
+Macs run well, crash infrequently, offer a lot of power out of the gate, feature an intuitive interface and design, and have a long lifespan.
 With fewer maintenance costs, the price of admission is usually worth it.
-These machines really are perfect for music production and creative endeavours in general.
-If that’s the experience you want, just be prepared to dish out a grand or two.
+These machines really are perfect for music production and creative endeavors in general.
+If that’s the experience you want, just be prepared to spend a grand or two.

 PCs typically cost less to start with.
-But, again, if you plan on modifying your hardware or software, the dollars begin to add up.
+But, again, if you plan on modifying your hardware or software, the costs can add up.
 Still, you’d have to modify your PC quite a bit to reach the cost of the highest-end Mac.
 In that case, your PC would likely perform better anyway.
 PCs might require more maintenance than Macs, but that gap is narrowing as well.
-So in the end, you could end up shelling out as much for a PC as you would have for a Mac, but it’s unlikely.
-And if you did, your PC would take the cake by a long shot.
+So in the end, you could end up spending as much on a PC as you would have on a Mac, but it’s unlikely.
+And if you did, your PC would outperform the Mac by a long shot.

 Truth be told, you can’t really go wrong either way.
-Both Macs and PCs get better every year, and they’ll continue to improve so long as people continue using them.
-If you want a computer strictly for music production, maybe consider a Mac for its ease of use and built-in features.
+Both Macs and PCs get better every year, and they’ll continue to improve as long as people continue using them.
+If you want a computer strictly for music production, you might consider a Mac for its ease of use and built-in features.
 But if you plan on using your computer for several purposes in addition to music production, get a PC and upgrade it to your liking.
+The best computer for music production 2018 may still hold up today, depending on your needs.
 The Mac vs PC for music production war rages on, and we all benefit from the competition.
 In the end, the winner is us.

 About the Author